KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 = [5.6.2] 2022-10-31 =

-* Fix - Properly save the check-in details for attendees on check-in.
-[ETP-819]
 * Tweak - Display dependency missing warning notice for QR code setup.
 [ETP-759]
-* Enhancement - Add option to check-in QR codes only for events that are happening now.
+* Tweak - Add option to check-in QR codes only for events that are happening now.
 [ETP-820]
-* Enhancement - Introduced new Integrations tab for Tickets Settings.
+* Tweak - Introduced new Integrations tab for Tickets Settings.
 [ETP-806]
-* Enhancement - Introduced new QR code banner for Event Tickets Plus App connection.
+* Tweak - Introduced new QR code banner for Event Tickets Plus App connection.
 [ETP-822]
+* Fix - Properly save the check-in details for attendees on check-in.
+[ETP-819]
 * Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted

 = [5.6.1] 2022-09-22 =

-* Enhancement - Improved stability and compatibility with latest version of EDD (v3.0)
 * Version - Updated the Minimum Required Version of PHP to 7.3
+* Tweak - Improved stability and compatibility with latest version of EDD (v3.0)
 * Language - 0 new strings added, 12 updated, 0 fuzzied, and 0 obsoleted

 = [5.6.0] 2022-09-06 =

 * Version - Event Tickets Plus 5.6.0 is only compatible with Event Tickets 5.5.0 and higher
 * Version - Event Tickets Plus 5.6.0 is only compatible with The Events Calendar 6.0.0 and higher.
-* Enhancement - Adds a compatibility layer to work with the new Recurrence Backend Engine in TEC/ECP.
+* Tweak - Adds a compatibility layer to work with the new Recurrence Backend Engine in TEC/ECP.
 * Language - 0 new strings added, 15 updated, 0 fuzzied, and 0 obsoleted

 = [5.5.3] 2022-08-15 =

+* Tweak - Include attendee information for authorized requests on the `qr` REST API endpoint.
+[ETP-804]
 * Fix - Include Attendee Registration Information for authorized requests on the `attendees` REST API endpoint.
 [ETP-805]
-* Enhancement - Include attendee information for authorized requests on the `qr` REST API endpoint.
-[ETP-804]
 * Language - 0 new strings added, 7 updated, 0 fuzzied, and 0 obsoleted

 = [5.5.2] 2022-07-05 =